H-1B Visa For Teachers: Sponsorship & Schools in 2025

 H-1B for Teachers: Transfer Districts

 Oftentimes, a teacher with H-1B status will wish to transfer to another school district which requires a transfer petition to be filed.
-In order for this to occur a few requirements must be fulfilled:
+For this to occur a few requirements must be fulfilled:

 • The teacher on H-1B status who is desiring the transfer must have filed as cap-exempt through the University Affiliation at some point in the past.
 How can you prove this?